void

 [III.1] Znám systémy šifer, které byly používány ve válkách o Sardinii a Savojsko, v anglo-francouzské kumpanii u Sevastopolu, při povstání boxerů v Číně i za poslední rusko-japonské války.
 Systémy tyto byly předávány...“

-is mentioned by Kadett Biegler when he shows off his historical knowledge during the episode with Die Sünden der Väter.
+China is mentioned by Kadett Biegler when he shows off his historical knowledge during the episode with Die Sünden der Väter by Ludwig Ganghofer.
+He is referring to the Boxer Rebellion.

 Background

-is a historic kingdom in Germany with an area slightly smaller than the current Freistaat Sachsen.
-It was created by Napoleón in 1806 and existed until 1918, from 1871 as part of Germany.
+Saxony is a historic German kingdom with an area slightly smaller than the current Freistaat Sachsen.
+It was established by Napoléon in 1806 and existed until 1918, from 1871 as part of Germany.

 Quote(s) from the novel